DAF201/DAF201/About/readme.md

 >
 > ## Brix: A Sugar machine touch screen?
 (I don't know what that do the machine does for sure, they never told me)
 >
-> environment: LUA, SDK: Crank storyboard, Customized Linux for embedded device
+> environment: Lua, SDK: Crank storyboard, Customized Linux for embedded device
 >
 > Task system redesign: a simulated task queue using Lua table.
 Allows to register tasks to the task queue, allows tasks to run once or forever, support task parameter from 0 to 5 for each task, and allows unregister forever running task by task id if needed.
 >